 Study Sites & Design: Regional Site Network

 Long-term monitoring of climate and vegetation is one of the most important aspects of the LTER Network.
-At the BNZ LTER, specific sites, referred to as the BNZ "core sites", were established initially in the 1980s (during LTER I) to address the conceptual theme of floodplain and upland boreal forest succession.
-It was hypothesized that succession in floodplains (following fluvial disturbance) and uplands (following fire) would follow a predictable development of hardwood and then coniferous stands, with black spruce stands becoming the terminal endpoint until disturbance reset the successional trajectory (Viereck, L.A.
-1970, Van Cleve et al. 1991, Yarie et al. 1998 ).
-Successional development was predicted to be punctuated by dramatic changes in site characteristics, community composition, and ecosystem processes.
-These periods of change in stand development were referred to as "turning points".
-BNZ LTER core sites were chosen to specifically monitor these "turning points", and sites were selected because they represented transitions between stages of the chronosequence as defined by the original floodplain and upland successional models.
+BNZ LTER specific sites, referred to as BNZ ‘core sites’, were established initially in the 1980s (during LTER I) to address the conceptual theme of boreal forest succession.
+It was hypothesized that succession in floodplains (after fluvial disturbance) and uplands (after fire) would follow a predictable development of hardwood and then coniferous stands, with black spruce stands becoming the terminal endpoint until disturbance reset the successional trajectory.

 Establishment of a regional network of sites

 We recognized the need to shift away from monitoring floodplain and upland successional dynamics as was initially defined several decades ago, but still maintain the integrity of this long-term monitoring record.
 To meet this challenge, we expanded our core measurements to an extensive, regional set of sites (Regional Site Network; RSN).